laurakond/artly-api/README.md

 - I chose the "trafic-light" color scheme for the MoSCoW method in order to indicate which tasks were a priority (green must-haves) and which ones were not(red won't-haves) for my project board.
   - This provided clarity and better understanding for myself as I was a sole project contributor.

 I used the same Milestones, Epics and labels within the API and Front-end repositories to help organise front-end and back-end user stories.
-This allowed me to keep track of the progress and ensure that the project MVP was completed in time.
+This allowed me to keep track of the progress and ensure that the project MVP was completed on time.

 MoSCoW methodology was used to map out which features were required for the MVP, and only address the others if there was sufficient time left.

 ### Epics

-The below list displays all the epics used throughout the project development, including the Artly api backend and frontend.
+The list below displays all the epics used throughout the project development, including the Artly api backend and frontend.

-- **Epic 1:** Project setup - this stage was important to kick start my work on the project, ensuring that initial workspaces were created and appropriate dependencies installed.
+- **Epic 1:** Project setup - this stage was important to kick-start my work on the project, ensuring that initial workspaces were created and appropriate dependencies installed.
 - **Epic 2:** Deployment - I set out to deploy the API as soon as possible in order to test any issues that might arise.
 - **Epic 3:** User authentication - this part of the project was essential for enabling user-specific authorised access.
 - **Epic4:** User registration - this part ensured that the user can create an account and login on the front-end.